 Don’t print documents or tickets unless absolutely necessary

-In the digital day and age, it is hardly ever required of you to have a physical ticket or boarding pass anymore.
+In the digital day and age, we hardly require a physical ticket or boarding pass.
 So, why not save yourself the hassle and simply save the e-ticket onto your phone?
-If you use an iPhone, you can even save your boarding passes and e-tickets onto your Apple Wallet for quick and easy access.

 While not printing your ticket might seem like just a small action that doesn’t make much of a difference, imagine how much paper waste we would save if everyone simply skipped the physical tickets!

 Did you know that because planes fly high in the atmosphere, their carbon emissions add more to the greenhouse effect than normal carbon emissions on the ground?
 One way you can help to reduce this impact is by carbon offsetting your flight.

 In simpler terms, carbon offsetting is a voluntary carbon tax, where you opt to pay to “make up” for your flight emissions.